dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 #### `<resptr>`

-The `<resptr>` element contains the internal ID of another resource.
+The `<resptr>` element contains either the internal ID of another resource inside the XML or the IRI of an already existing resource on DSP.
+Inside the same XML file a mixture of the two is not possible.
+If referencing existing resources, `xmlupload --incremental` has to be used.

 Attributes: